KarmaComputing/dag-directed-acyclic-graph-example/README.md

 # DAGs - directed acyclic graphs

 ## Why?
-Running tests takes longer the more you have
+Running tests takes longer the more you have- this is especially common in DevOps pupelines

 Solution?
 State interdependent taks, then parrellise them!